Plant-Food-Research-Open/assemblyqc/docs/aws_run.md

 - kraken2::db_path
 - outdir

+> [!WARNING]
-> WARNING: The location specified by `outdir` should be changed when the dataset is changed.
+> The location specified by `outdir` should be changed when the dataset is changed.
 Otherwise, the pipeline will overwrite the existing files in this directory.

 After creating a valid parameters file, replace the path of the existing parameters file with your parameters file path in the `inputFileURLs` in [MANIFEST.json](../MANIFEST.json).
 Next, the pipeline can be submitted to AWS for execution.